Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Capital Planets 4.md

 ## Tempi
 Tempi maintains several planets concerned with military operations.
 As such, they were primarily outposts until the 4th Gathering, when Gather became the only power in the universe.
-- Muerto Playa - The death beach.
+- Playa de la Muerte - The death beach.
 Near core, main hub of military power.
 - Aguila - A major outpost near the edge of Andromeda.

 ## Cathan